umd-mith/sg-data/data/intro/clean/introduction.md

 ## Naming in The *Frankenstein* Notebooks

-The names of the characters in *Frankenstein* are important for many reasons, not the least being that naming is a ritual event—indeed, a symbolic event—by which the namer (e.g., the parent baptizing a child) exercises an authority over the named.
-Nothing brings this truth home more than my facing the responsibility of naming the unnamed being created by Victor Frankenstein—should I denominate him "being" or "creature" or "monster" or any number of other cognomens (e.g., "wretch"), all names that are in the novel, although each is filtered through the consciousnesses of Walton, Victor, the "monster" himself,
+The names of the characters in *Frankenstein* are important for many reasons, not the least being that naming is a ritual event---indeed, a symbolic event---by which the namer (e.g., the parent baptizing a child) exercises an authority over the named.
+Nothing brings this truth home more than my facing the responsibility of naming the unnamed being created by Victor Frankenstein---should I denominate him "being" or "creature" or "monster" or any number of other cognomens (e.g., "wretch"), all names that are in the novel, although each is filtered through the consciousnesses of Walton, Victor, the "monster" himself,